Online Courses and Content by John Bandler

 To learn more about my Udemy courses and Udemy, see my main Udemy page.

 • Infosec was acquired by educational behemoth Cengage in 2022.
-Their communication with authors used to be excellent, but since being acquired by the educational behemoth they have changed many of their processes, and more changes are coming, and I don't always hear of them in a timely fashion.
-At this point I do not want to make representations about their platform, so see their site for details, and my information may not be accurate.
+Since being acquired they have changed many of their processes, and more changes are coming.
+Their communication with authors used to be excellent, but currently I do not hear things in a timely fashion, thus I do not make representations about their platform.
+See their site for details because my information may not be up to date.

 • IAPP CIPP/US certification prep for infosec professionals (Certified Information Privacy Professional, US)